-The astrometric calibration of JWST is necessary to enable efficient operations and to obtain accurate positions of the observed sources in the sky.
+Astrometric calibration is required for efficient operations and to determine the absolute coordinates of observed sources in the sky.
 It relies on determining the mutual positions of the instrument and guiding cameras in the focal plane, on measuring the distortions of the instruments, and on the use of an accurate guide star catalog.

 The target acquisition and placement processes (see details here) rely on knowing the locations of the various instruments relative to the guiders.
 This information is derived from calibration observations and carried in the Science Instrument Aperture Files (SIAF, Cox et al. 2009, Cox & Lallo 2017 not yet released).
 The SIAF files contain parameters that provide coordinates transforms to and from four different frames: (1) the detector frame, (2) the science frame, which is an offset, flipped, and/or trimmed version of the detector frame, (3) the distortion corrected "ideal" frame, and (4) the v2/v3 plane, a spherical coordinate system that relates all instruments to the observatory.